calfus-open-source/magikube/README.md

 # What you will need to start
 Magikube will need a few things to be able to setup environment for you.

+1. If you have already configured AWS credentials then you will need profile name and skip to step 3
-1. AWS Access Key
+2. AWS Access Key / Secret
-2. Github personal access token for user that has admin rights
+3. Github personal access token for user that has admin rights
-3. Github Organisation name
+4. Github Organisation name
 <!-- needsstop -->

 # Commands